ethersphere/swarm-guide/contents/introduction.rst

 Pull requests should by default commit on the `master` branch.

-Prospective contributors please read `the Developer's Guide <https://github.com/ethereum/go-ethereum/wiki/Developers'-Guides>`
+Prospective contributors please read the `Developers' Guide <https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide>`

 Credits